 While the old definition of an elopement may have made them seem that way, I definitely disagree with this idea when it comes to modern day elopements.
 And here’s why.

 Ok, just take a moment to think about the concept of a big wedding: a couple gets together with over 100 people in a room, stands in front of each other for 30 minutes, pours their hearts out, kisses in front of said room of people, and has stuff thrown at them as they walk away.
 When you really think about what a traditional wedding actually is, the whole concept is very strange and bizarre.

 In fact, I’d argue that elopements make a lot more sense.
 You’re not putting on a weird, likely rehearsed show for a room full of people you might not know super well.
 You’re being authentic to your partnership and celebrating in whatever unique way suits the two of you best.
 Honestly, that’s the perfect elopement definition: getting married in whatever way feels right to you.

-Heck to the yes, you absolutely can!
-As adventure elopement photographers, we specialize in mountain elopements.
-And we have a wide range of eloping couples reach out.
+You absolutely can!
+As an adventure elopement photographer, I specialize in mountain elopements.
+And I have a wide range of eloping couples reach out.
 Some want to hike 10 miles on a 3,000 ft elevation gain trail.
-Others choose to say their vows at an overlook only a few dozen feet from the trailhead.
+Others choose to say their vows at an overlook close to the trailhead.
 Adventure elopements aren’t defined by how much physical activity is involved.
 They’re about you adventuring in a way that feels right to you.

 The wedding industry will constantly push their narrative down your throat, telling you everything you “need” to have when you plan a wedding.
-But the only thing you “need” is the two of you and your love.
+But the only thing you “need” is the two of you and your love for each other.
 That’s it.
-Keep it simple.
-Make it complex.
-Whatever you do, just make the day your own.
-This is your day, after all.
-Nobody else’s.
-Only you get to have a say in how it looks.

 Check out some of our favorite elopement and adventure wedding planning resources: